tl;dr:

 brew install pkgconf

-will not actually provide the pkg-config command (it may).
+will not actually provide the pkg-config command in this spelling (it may just be pkgconf).

 This is again not something that has anything to do with us.
 Everyone who wants to use pkg-config via pkgconf on macOS needs to consider these things.